Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Introduction

 \section{Introduction}

-As is well known in the theory of ordinary differential equations, any solution of a linear ordinary differential equation with constant coefficients in complex numbers can be expressed as a linear combination of solutions of the form $x^ne^{\alpha x}$.
-One can generalize this result even to the system of linear partial differential equations with constant coefficients, which is known as the celebrated Ehrenpreis' fundamental principle. \footnote{This type of theorem can never be true in variable coefficients cases.
-In this paper, "difference differential equations'' always means linear difference differential equations with constant coefficients.} Though the statement of Ehrenpreis' principle is purely analytic, Ehrenpreis' principle has its cohomological counterpart.
-In fact, as a corollary, we can obtain a weak version of Ehrenpreis' fundamental principle due to B. Malgrange.
-Let us define an action of $\mathbb{C}[\partial ]=\mathbb{C}[\partial_1,...,\partial_n]$ on a function $f$ by $\partial_i\cdot f=\frac{\partial f}{\partial x_i}$. \\
+In the last century, various studies on the general theory of linear partial differential equations with constant coefficients has been conducted.
+Among many important works, we should mention the celebrated work of L. Ehrenpreis: Ehrenpreis' fundamental principle.
+Roughly speaking, Ehrenpreis' fundamental principle means that any solution of a system of linear partial differential equations with constant coefficients can be written as a superposition of exponential polynomial solutions.
+In particular, exponential polynomial solutions are dense in the solution space.\footnote{This type of theorem can never be true in variable coefficients cases.
+In this paper, ``difference-differential equations'' always means linear difference-differential equations with constant coefficients.} Furthermore, if we let $\mathbb{C}[\partial]=\mathbb{C}[\partial_1,\cdots,\partial_n]$ denote the ring of linear partial differential equations with constant coefficients, Ehrenpreis fundamental principle has its cohomological counterpart which is expressed as injectivity properties of function spaces over $\mathbb{C}[\partial]$.
+We give a statement of a fundamental result in the theory of linear partial differential equations only for $C^\infty$ functions.